Drug Trafficking in Laws in Las Vegas – Drug Trafficking Lawyer Ross C. Goodman, Esq.

 Law enforcers did an unlawful search

-Illegal searches is done without a valid search warrant as per the 4th Amendment, the search is deemed illegal.
+If the search is done without a valid search warrant as per the 4th Amendment, the search is deemed illegal.
 Whatever may have been found from the search can be considered as inadmissible evidence and would not stand in court.

-We can file a motion to suppress evidence.
-We will submit a request to throw out the evidences from the unlawful search.
-Included in the motion is an in-depth explanation on how the police unconstitutionally carried out the search.
+The accused can file a motion to suppress evidence.
+The defense counsel will submit a request to throw out the pieces of evidence from the unlawful search.
+Included in the motion is an in-depth explanation of how the police unconstitutionally carried out the search.

 The illegal drugs did not weigh enough

-The drug trafficking law states that the controlled substance has to meet the weigh requirement which is 4 grams for Schedule I drugs and 28 grams for Schedule II.
+The drug trafficking law states that the controlled substance has to meet the weight requirement, which is 4 grams for Schedule I drugs and 28 grams for Schedule II.
 If the weight of illegal drugs found on the accused’s possession does not meet these weight requirements, the defense counsel can argue that the accused has no intention of drug trafficking.
 The case may be reduced to drug possession.

 How to Avoid Prison for Drug Trafficking?

-for a drug trafficking conviction.
-The good thing is we can request for a reduced or suspended prison sentence.
-There is also a chance that your prison sentence could get an early parole if you agree to help the police in their investigation.
+Imprisonment is mandatory for a drug trafficking conviction.
+The good thing is that the defense can request a reduced prison sentence.
+There is also a chance that the prison sentence could get early parole if the accused agreed to help the police in their investigation.